Pkrysinski/react-developer-portfolio/README.md

 - - - - -
 WHEN I am presented with the Contact section,
 THEN I see a contact form with fields for a name, an email address, and a message.
 >DONE: Full name, email address, and textarea with message all implemented.
+TODO: Would like to implement actual email functionality so that when the form is submitted, an email is generated with the form's content and sent to my email address.

 - - - - -
 WHEN I move my cursor out of one of the form fields without entering text,